malvela/Product_Features_withAI/README.md

 # Product Features Identification with AI on Android-App

 An AI-assisted application to support process designers in the identification of the product states and its features.
-The case study of a schredding process is examplary visuali.
+ToDo